invoke-ai/invoke-training/docs/get-started/quick-start-cli.md

-# Quick Start
+# Quick Start - CLI

-This page walks through the steps to train your first model with `invoke-training`.
+This page walks through the steps to train your first model with the `invoke-training` CLI.

+There is also a [Quick Start - GUI](./quick-start-gui.md) guide.

 This tutorial explains how to train a basic Pokemon Style LoRA using the [lambdalabs/pokemon-blip-captions](https://huggingface.co/datasets/lambdalabs/pokemon-blip-captions) dataset on the [Stable Diffusion v1.5](https://huggingface.co/runwayml/stable-diffusion-v1-5) base model, and how to use it in [InvokeAI](https://github.com/invoke-ai/InvokeAI).